Oct. 17, 2023

 • The role of chemotherapy remains unclear.

-Craniopharyngioma is a rare parasellar tumor of low histological grade that came into attention towards the end of 19th century.
+Craniopharyngioma is a rare parasellar tumor of low histological grade that came into attention towards the end of the 19th century.
 It was first reported by a German pathologist, Friedrich Albert von Zenker in 1857, who described a cystic suprasellar mass containing cholesterol crystals and squamous epithelium in an autopsy.
 In 1860, Luschka extensively studied squamous epithelial cells in the adenohypophysis.

-Although the classic visual dysfunction is bitemporal hemianopia from involvement of the optic chiasm, a broad range of abnormalities, such as photophobia, diplopia due to sixth nerve paresis, strabismus, dimming of vision, loss of acuity, relative afferent pupillary defect, color desaturation, homonymous defect, and oculomotor dysfunction, have been described (41; 16).
-Thorough examination in children is necessary because they are likely to underreport visual dysfunction.
+Although the classic visual dysfunction is bitemporal hemianopia from the involvement of the optic chiasm, a broad range of abnormalities, such as photophobia, diplopia due to sixth nerve paresis, strabismus, dimming of vision, loss of acuity, relative afferent pupillary defect, color desaturation, homonymous defect, and oculomotor dysfunction, have been described (60; 23).
+Thorough examination in children is necessary because they will likely underreport visual dysfunction.

 Case 1.
 A 14-year-old boy was referred to the neurosurgical service for an opinion concerning an MRI demonstrating a suprasellar lesion.
 He initially presented to his primary physician for headache and nausea.
 In consideration of his family history, a provisional diagnosis of migraine was given.
-The boy’s parents became more concerned with development of poor performance at school and the progressive nature of the headache.
+The boy’s parents became more concerned with the development of poor performance at school and the progressive nature of the headache.
 He was subsequently referred to a psychologist and eventually to a neurologist.
-The examining neurologist found papilledema and requested a cranial MRI.
+The examining neurologist found papilledema and requested a brain MRI.
 The imaging study revealed a suprasellar mass composed of solid and cystic components with patchy enhancement.
 An open craniotomy with a bifrontal approach was performed for gross total resection.
-Postoperatively the patient developed diabetes insipidus and partial hypopituitarism but experienced relief from headache and nausea.
+Postoperatively, the patient developed diabetes insipidus and partial hypopituitarism but experienced relief from headache and nausea.
 Surgery was followed by conformal external-beam radiation therapy delivered as 1.8 Gy fractions to a total dose of 54 Gy.
-He remains disease-free at five years following initial treatment.
+He remains disease-free at 5 years following initial treatment.